chriskhanhtran/chriskhanhtran.github.io/_posts/2020-06-11-electra-spanish.md

 ### Data

 We will pre-train ELECTRA on a Spanish movie subtitle dataset retrieved from OpenSubtitles.
-This dataset is 5.4 GB is size and we will train on a small subset of ~30 MB for presentation.
+This dataset is 5.4 GB in size and we will train on a small subset of ~30 MB for presentation.

 ```python
 DATA_DIR = "./data" #@param {type: "string"}